civo/cli/README.md

 You can get an overall view of your volumes, their sizes and status by using `civo volume list`.

 #### Resizing Volumes
 An un-attached volume can be resized if you need extra space.
-This is done by calling `civo volume resize volume_id new_size` where `new-size` is in gigabytes:
+This is done by calling `civo volume resize volume_id -s new_size` where `new-size` is in gigabytes:
 ```
-$ civo volume resize 9b232ffa-7e05-45a4-85d8-d3643e68952e 30
+$ civo volume resize 9b232ffa-7e05-45a4-85d8-d3643e68952e -s 30
 Resized volume CLI-demo-volume with ID 9b232ffa-7e05-45a4-85d8-d3643e68952e to be 30GB
 ```